rawagschal/weather-dashboard/README.md

 # Weather Dashboard
-A weather dashboard that runs in the browser featuring dynamically updated HTML and CSS using [OpenWeatherAPI] (https://openweathermap.org/).
+A weather dashboard that runs in the browser featuring dynamically updated HTML and CSS using [OpenWeatherAPI](https://openweathermap.org/).

 ## User Story